Thursday, 1 January 2026

 I Don't Need Christmas

 Yes, I don't need it because for me it's Christmas every day—at least twice a day during my morning and evening meditations.
-I say "at least" because when you meditate continuously from nineteen to seventy-two (my age today), your system integrates, deep within, a sacred space that becomes part of you—of your body, your psyche, your brain.
+I say "at least" because when you have continuously meditated from nineteen to seventy-two (my age today), your system integrates, deep within, a sacred space that becomes part of you—of your body, your psyche, your brain.
 Therefore, even when you're not formally meditating, in reality you are, because that sacred part within has become, over the years, more and more active, switched on, shining on its own.

 Christmas celebrates the divine Light on Earth.
 Meditation activates the inner Light, regenerating us, nourishing us, guiding us.